 “I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in and eat with that person, and they with me.”
 Rev 3:20

 I hope you have had a good week.
-This Sunday our service will include Holy Communion.
+This Sunday, our service is being taken by Rev David Sebley and will be our first week looking at the Purpose Driven Life series.

 Prayer Ministry Workshop Saturday 25 March 10-11.30 am